ARISE CHILDREN'S VILLAGE

 Frédéric Family (5A)

-Meet 5-month-old Kyndalove and her sister Shelove who is 5 years old.
-Kingdailove’s twin, a boy passed away.
+Meet 5-month-old Dailove and her sister Chilove who is 5 years old.
+Dailove’s twin, a boy passed away.
 They are from Les Cayes.
 More on their story to come.

 3 sisters Maria, Deseline, and Natacha are from a town in North West Haiti called Molest Nicolas and are the youngest of 14 children.
 Their mother was pregnant with the 15th but died during childbirth.
 Their father was so shocked and grief-stricken he passed away just 5 months later.
 After their parents died, all the kids were given to different family members.
 The 3 sisters were given to a relative who shortly after taking them in realized they couldn't care for them.
 Madame Fenelon's sister was on a mission trip to the area and heard their story and told Wilson our social worker who arranged for them to come to the Village.
 When they first arrived 2 of them were anemic, they all had skin irritations and were severely malnourished.
 The 3 sisters are now in the loving care of the Frédéric Family.